How can property sellers handle multiple offers?

-Another option is to counter all multiple offers, with what you feel is satisfactory to you.
-BUT, that said, it is probable that when you receive multiple offers that don’t satisfy you, the listing price is too high.
-In that case, you probably won’t receive any more multiple offers on your property soon, so now is the time to take the right decisions.
+Another option is to counter all offers, with what you feel is satisfactory to you.
+BUT, that said, it is probable that when you receive offers that don’t satisfy you, the listing price is too high.
+In that case, you probably won’t receive any more multiple offers on your property soon, so now is the time to make the right decisions.

-If they are all bad offers, and your agent feels your asking price is right, it is usually best to not even make a counteroffer.
+If they are all bad bids, and your agent feels your asking price is right, it is usually best to not even make a counteroffer.
 This might trigger a better offer from the buyers but usually doesn’t.
-Keep in mind that often the first offer you receive is the best offer.
+Keep in mind that often the first one you receive is the best one.
 Now you have three, so you might be shooting yourself in the foot by walking away now.

 The grammar of the Spanish version of this blog was checked and corrected by Wagner Freer of Spanish School for Residents and Expats.
 We strongly recommend this language school as your best choice to learn Spanish, click here to contact them.